zajitschek/metaanalysis/chapters/chapter1.md

 ## A short side-trip to the roots of knowledge

 Humans strive to understand the world.
 The organized framework to do this is science, more specifically the *[scientific method](https://en.wikipedia.org/wiki/Scientific_method)*.
 Science is cumulative in nature.
 This means that studies and experiments build upon the findings of previous studies and experiments.
 New scientific insights might be gained by a more or less progressive accumulation of knowledge about a specific question, adding on to existing knowledge.
 Or, according to [Thomas Kuhn](https://en.wikipedia.org/wiki/Thomas_Kuhn), real progression in science might require [paradigm shifts](https://en.wikipedia.org/wiki/Paradigm_shift) that throw old theories over board and make way for new better theories.
 These shifts in how we explain the world depend themselves on the accumulation of results, which did not fit the old established theories, but which turned out to be not due to error of any kind (for example methodological mistakes or human error in performing studies).

 ## What makes a successful scientific theory?

 We are talking about empirical research here, meaning results from studies and experiments that are based on observations.
 But what is the criterion that scientists use to accept a scientific theory as the currently most successful theory to explain observed phenomena?

-- a successful scientific theory should give a good explanation and make accurate predictions
+- A successful scientific theory should give a good explanation and make accurate predictions
-- this should be the case in a wide range of circumstances, i.e. it shouldn't be hyper-sensitive to natural variation in traits that are not the direct focus of the studies
+- This should be the case in a wide range of circumstances, i.e. it shouldn't be hyper-sensitive to natural variation in traits that are not the direct focus of the studies

 Different scientific disciplines will have different criteria for how we define *good explanation*, *accurate prediction*, *sensitive*, and *natural variation* that I used above.
-This course is mainly focussed on research in biological sciences.
+This self-guided course is mainly focussed on research in biological sciences.
 My own research involves the study of animal behaviour, which often has a high level of noise in the data, especially when compared to some studies in physics or geology (if interested, read up on the colloquial terms of soft and hard sciences, e.g. [here](https://en.wikipedia.org/wiki/Hard_and_soft_science)).

 # Meta-analysis can help

 We established that science works cumulatively.
 To gain support for specific hypothesis, we do not want to rely on the outcome of single studies.
 We can try to combine the knowledge gained in multiple studies which tested specific traits of interest.
 This can be achieved while still taking into account that studies differ in their quality and their size, for example, lending different levels of weights to their results.

 This combination of multiple test results can be achieved by qualitatively summarising previous work on a specific subject.
 Classically, this was done in a literature review, for example at the beginning of a graduate or postgraduate degree.
-While this type of review has still its merit, we want to introduce you here to the meta-analytical approach, which can provide a quantitative summary and test of specific research questions (the Greek prefix *meta* (μετά, "after" or "beyond") means *more comprehensive*).
+While this type of review has still its merit (especially if it is done ***systematically***), we want to introduce you here to the meta-analytical approach (which sctrictly specaking is a **quantitative systematic review**), which can provide a quantitative summary and test of specific research questions (the Greek prefix *meta* (μετά, "after" or "beyond") means *more comprehensive*).

 </exercise>